benedictjones/EiM_MaterialProxy/README.md

 ### Loading a network
 When comparing the effect of different parameters or algorithm features, we should re use the same materials.
 This allows for a direct comparison.
 To do this we can set a target results file (which contains a saved network topology, produced when material re-use is not enabled).
-An example can be seen in demo3.py, this will run the DE on a previously saved netowrk topology.
+An example can be seen in demo3.py, this will run the DE on a previously saved network topology.
-You can compare the produced default (unconfigured) network with the one saved in the target folder!

 For 4 cores running at ~4.2Ghz the **execution time** is around 1 minute.
 Depending on the speed of your processor and the number of cores used it may be faster or slower.